adamse/stump-optimal-beta-vs-ghc/readme.md

 1. `Example1Sum` -- the first example but summing instead of filtering even numbers.
 This exhibits a similar slower behaviour as example 2.

+    This is some evidence that changing to use summation is the cause of the time difference in example 2.

     ```
     ./timeit.sh Example1Sum